andrey3kirsanov/hotel-management-control/README.md

 Also this microservice imports information about hotels, hotels-facilities, rooms, rooms-facilities.

-Control-microservice is used by employees such as administrator, housekeepers and so on.
+Control-microservice is used by employees such as administrators, housekeepers and so on.

 There will be task management for employees.